pwtail/vinyl_prev/README.md

 Also, it is a shameless try to revive django (which the most of developers are fed up with!), which without the async features is doomed to extinction.

+Also, *vinyl*, being minimalistic in some aspects, still provides far reacher functionality than many other pure-async frameworks.

 **Further development**